formal-verification-research/modular_noc_FMCAD25_artifact/README.md

 and for running the `modest` tool from Python in the [python/](./python/) directory.

 ## Replicating Results From the Paper

+Results can either be replicated using the provided Docker image or with a local installation of Modest and Python.

 ### 2x2 Correctness